aleksgeorgi/aleksgeorgi/README.md

 <img src="https://github.com/aleksgeorgi/aleksgeorgi/blob/main/images/AGGithubBanner20240124.png">

-With over two years of experience in Data Science and Software Engineering, I'm passionate about applying my skills and knowledge to generate objective insights and contribute to responsible decision making.
+over two years of experience in Data Science and Software Engineering, I'm passionate about elevating data integrity, fostering ethical decision-making, and leveraging the strength of interdisciplinary thinking.

-Completing my Computer Science degree from CUNY Queens College in December 2023 has provided me with a robust technical foundation, enriched by three notable programs (Break Through Tech AI, CUNY Tech Prep Data Science, and the Data Science Summer School with Microsoft Research) and a ML research position with Dr. Jonathan Gryak in 2023.
+Having graduated with a Computer Science degree from CUNY Queens College in December 2023, I have built a strong technical foundation, further enhanced by a research internship in machine learning with Dr. Jonathan Gryak and excelling in three significant developmental programs: Break Through Tech AI, CUNY Tech Prep - Data Science, and the Data Science Summer School at Microsoft Research.
+This, combined with my background in music writing and production from Berklee College of Music, equips me with a distinct blend of creativity and problem-solving abilities that I apply to the dynamic tech landscape of today.

-My broad technical insight, combined with my background in Music Production & Engineering from Berklee College of Music, creates a unique blend of creative problem solving and analogous thinking skills, which allows me to contribute a fresh and creative perspective within the evolving technological landscape.
+I'm currently applying to full time roles in Data Science, Data Engineering, Machine Learning, and backend Software Engineering.

 [visit my website](https://aleksgeorgi.github.io/)